scrapy/scrapy/docs/faq.rst

     from copy import deepcopy

-    from scrapy.item import BaseItem
-    from scrapy.utils.item import is_item, ItemAdapter
+    from itemadapter import is_item, ItemAdapter

     class MultiplyItemsMiddleware: